Social-Media-Researcher-Toolkit/site/toolkit/intro.md

 Signals in the Noise was inspired by the incredible work of Dr. Melanie Walsh who published the Introduction to Cultural Analytics & Python textbook and the AI for Humanists Project.
 Both of these projects are important resources, and I have personally found them to be incredibly useful.

 ## Suggested Citation
-Matthew N. Hannah, Simon Bosslet, Madhav Valiyaparambil, Social Media Research Dashboard, Version 1 (2025).
-LINK
+Matthew N. Hannah, Simon Bosslet, Madhav Valiyaparambil, Social Media Research Dashboard, Version 1 (2025). [https://social-media-researcher-toolkit.github.io/site](https://social-media-researcher-toolkit.github.io/site)